fluxninja/aperture/docs/content/get-started/define-control-points.md

 in Aperture.
 The [Create Your First Policy](./policies/policies.md) section showcases how to define policy in Aperture.
-The code snippet below shows how to wrap your [Control Point](/concepts/control-point.md) within the `StartFlow` call and passing [labels](/concepts/flow-label.md) that will be matched with policy.
+The code snippet below shows how to wrap your [Control Point](/concepts/control-point.md) within the `StartFlow` call and pass [labels](/concepts/flow-label.md) that will be matched with policy.
 The function `Flow.ShouldRun()` checks if the flow allows the request.
 The `Flow.End()` function is responsible for sending telemetry, and updating the specified cache entry within Aperture.